The quiet winter has crept by and your slumbering garden is about to spring back to life.

 Weed between the stones with weedkiller or use a blunt knife to scrape it all out.
 Brush sand over to fill in the gaps.

 Get your garden furniture out and give it a good wipe over with soapy water and a sponge.
+Check your patio cushions and wash them according to the manufacturer’s instructions, making sure they are properly dry again before use.
 Clean the BBQ too, so you can fire it up for impromptu parties!

 Trim and tidy

 Grab your shears and give the hedges a good trim.
 You want to let plenty of light into the garden while it’s still getting growing, and always remember to remove anything that is dead, diseased or damaged.
 Remove any winter-damaged canes from your roses.